100 Sights in Cologne, Germany (with Map and Images)

 Show sight on map

-The MiQua – LVR-Jewish Museum in the Archaeological Quarter of Cologne is an approximately 6,000 m² archaeological excavation area on and around the Rathausplatz in the center of the city of Cologne.
-The site is archaeologically relevant for Roman times, Jewish history and the Middle Ages in Cologne.
-On the town hall square, which was no longer built on after the destruction in the Second World War, a museum for the Jewish history of the city is to be built after the excavations are completed.
+MiQua.
+LVR-Jewish Museum in the Archaeological Quarter of Cologne is a museum under construction that will house an approximately 6,000 m² archaeological excavation area on and around the Rathausplatz in the center of the city of Cologne.
+The site displays archaeological relics from the entire 2000-year history of the city.
+The Roman period and the medieval Jewish quarter are particularly relevant.
+On the town hall square, which was no longer built on after the destruction in the Second World War, a museum for the Roman and Jewish history of the city is currently being built.

 Wikipedia: Archäologische Zone Köln (DE), Website